 1. Power supply with the DAC power management relay, allowing to switchON/OFF the whole DAC via the remote while keeping the volume module powered.
-For space reasons some DACs especially Level4 do away with the power supply control feature and provide only volume/remote features.

-- 2. The display amber backlit 2 x 16 alpha LCD, which is our GUI (a blue display indicated Danzup module a different brand of the same thing. - 3.
+- 2. The display amber backlit 2 x 16 alpha LCD, which is our GUI. - 3.
 The microprocessor board with memory, firmware and the chip that controls the relays - 4.
 Relay volume board with resistor ladder.
 The microprocessor connects the resistors in such way that they form a resistive attenuation L-Pad with 63 steps of logarithmic attenuation.
 The overall impedance is held at almost constant 30k and the steps are calibrated in 1 db distances. - 5.
-The virtual potentiometer with push action
+The virtual potentiometer with push action called the encoder.